databrary/design/overview.md

 ## Storage

 Primary storage consists of a structured database.
-Objects that are represented by files will be assigned IDs via the database, and then stored as files such (by ID?) on a filesystem of some kind and treated as opaque data for most purposes (i.e., no on-line searching, only atomic downloading).
+Objects that are represented by files will be assigned IDs via the database, and then stored as blobs (objects, files, by ID?) on a filesystem of some kind and treated as opaque data for most purposes (i.e., no on-line searching, only atomic downloading).

 New objects may be created by an explicit user upload, or by offline processing of other objects (e.g., transcoding).